andrewsunglaekim/advanced_git_workshop/readme.md

 > This would point to the commit that would be the second parent of the commit that is 3 commits behind the `HEAD`

 ## [git reset](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified) (20/105)
 The following command could have disastrous effects on our `HEAD`'s history, the branch HEAD is on.
 Be very careful when resetting.
+In most cases, it rewrites history, when it's not it's resetting your working directory.
+Either way we stand to lose some change we've made.
+Definitely do not reset a branch's history that has been shared.

 `git reset` is a versatile tool for undoing changes.
 It is easiest to think about reset and its different flags in how it changes and modifies the three tree of git.